 – Production advice

-Sessions usually last for one hour, you are welcomed to bring work to look at on DVD (although we would advise to not bring too much) plus written material such as practice descriptions.
+Sessions usually last for 45 minutes, you are welcomed to bring work to look at (although we would advise to not bring too much) plus written material such as practice descriptions.
 At the end of the session we’ll ask you to fill in a short evaluation form so we can monitor how useful the sessions are.

 NB Priority will be given to those that have not had a LUX advice session in the past 12 months.
 Please do not book unless you are sure you can make it.